Iegor-Vyshnevskyi/Woosong-IBA/README.md

 ## Special Thanks

 The R-part of this course was desined based on [R Fundamentals for Public Policy](https://github.com/KDIS-DSPPM/r-fundamentals), [Data Visualization](https://github.com/KDIS-DSPPM/data-visualization) courses of Professor [Jae Yeon Kim](https://jaeyk.github.io/) and Jan 2021 R-Workshop of Professor Inbok Rhee at KDI School.
+All Data Science enthusiasts who freely distribute their materials online.